 - Drawstring and button closure.

-- This pair of linen cargo shorts has an elastic waistband.
+- These linen cargo shorts have an elastic waistband.

 - Regular fit / Traditional fit.